sparques/fansiterm/README.md

  - Cursor styles: Block, Beam, Underscore
  - Bell is supported: a callback is provided for when the terminal receives a \a (bell character).
 So you could trigger a beep via a speaker and PWM or blink an LED or blink the backlight, etc.
- - Standard cursor manipulation supported,
+ - Standard cursor manipulation supported.
  - Regular and Bold Font
  - Underline, Double Underline, Strikethrough
  - Custom Tile loading for alternate character set (shift-out character set, commonly used for line-drawing/pseudo graphics)
- - Font is rendered using 8-bit Alpha mask, allowing for clean blending and anti-aliased rendering of glyphs.
+ - Font is rendered using an 8-bit Alpha mask, allowing for clean blending and anti-aliased rendering of glyphs.

 # Non-Features